Taufik Suparno: Returned to Tampines Rovers

 In August 2018, Taufik returned to Tampines Rovers midway throughout the 2018 season.
 On 13 August 2018, he played his first match since his returned to the club in a league match against Hougang United.

 On 8 March 2019, he scored his first goal and also recorded an assist in a 5–1 win against Home United.

 The 2021 Singapore Premier League season saw Taufik appearing in 21 matches but only made the starting line-up thrice and scored on six occasions.
 He suffered an injury midway in the season which he didn't appeared in all of the club 2021 AFC Champions League group stage matches.

 Taufik enjoyed a superb start to the 2022 season, scoring 3 goals in his first 3 appearances, earning a call-up to the Singapore national team.
 Taufik ended the 2022 season as the 3rd highest local goalscorer with 12 goals in 27 games for the stags.

 On 17 May 2024, Taufik came on as a substitution in the Eastern Derby against Geylang International where his team was losing 4–2 in which he scored two goals in the 82nd and 84th minute to rescued his team to a 4–4 draw.

 International career

 Taufik was first called up to the Singapore national team in 2015 by head coach Bernd Stange for the 2018 FIFA World Cup qualification matches against Japan and Syria on 12 and 17 October 2015 respectively.
 However, Taufik did not get a chance to make his international debut for both matches.

 Taufik made his full debut for Singapore on 26 March 2022, in a 2–1 win against Malaysia at the 2022 FAS Tri-Nations Series.

 Taufik got called up again for Singapore in the 2023 AFC Asian Cup qualifications fixtures.
 He was on the starting line up against Kyrgyzstan.

 Others

 Singapore Selection Squad

 He was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.

+Javanese Ancestry

+He also has Javanese ancestry inherited from his father.